Are you worried about your teen?

 Getting Started with Therapy for Your Teenager

 If your teen is fearful or resistant to therapy, it can be important to remember that they may be feeling anxious about starting therapy.
-Discuss their concerns openly and offer validation and information.
+Explore how your teen feels about therapy, discuss their concerns openly and offer validation and information.
 You might affirm for example that therapy doesn’t mean that you are crazy or that something is wrong with you.
 It is a way of learning new skills to cope, to understand yourself and your emotions in a healthy way, and to develop ways to handle difficult and challenging situations.
 Most importantly for a teenager, is having an objective person to talk to and share their stresses, worries and concerns with.
 This can be incredibly relieving to a teen who might not want to worry or burden their parents, or who might feel they need some privacy to explore their innermost concerns.
+Further, taking care of one’s mental health is just as important as physical health.
+Sometimes, it’s about prevention and learning new skills.

 You can let your teen know that you are concerned about him/her and that while counseling may not be a choice, they can have input on their therapist.
 Your therapist will help to ensure that there is a good fit and that your teen feels safe and secure in order for therapy to be effective.
 If your teen is still resistant to therapy, you may choose to go together as a family for your first session.
 At that time an assessment and recommendation can be made with everyone present and involved.
 If you’re feeling frustrated, it might be helpful to have a session on your own as a parent to express your concerns and develop strategies to help your teen.

-We also offer group therapy for adolescent girls ages 12-15.
-We find that group therapy, particularly for adolescents, can be an excellent way to learn social skills and manage the transition to adolescence through support and connection with others.
+We also offer group therapy for adolescent girls ages 13-15.
+We find that group therapy, particularly for teen girls, can be an excellent way to build self esteem, learn stress management and social skills, and manage the transition to adolescence through support and connection with others.